 During the storming of Miraz's castle, Reepicheep's mice find the royal cat asleep.
 They tie him up in the same way that Aslan was tied in The Chronicles of Narnia: The Lion, the Witch and the Wardrobe (2005).
-The mice gnawed through Aslan's ropes in that story, and Aslan granted their species the power of speech in honor of their devotion on that day.
+The mice gnawed through Aslan's ropes in that story, and Aslan granted their species the power of speech, in honor of their devotion on that day.

 When the Pevensie children arrive at Aslan's How, they are shown a cavern with wall paintings of scenes from the first film.
-As they leave the tunnel, the camera lingers on a painting of Mr Tumnus and the lamppost, and the score plays a brief snippet of the Narnian lullaby that Tumnus played for Lucy.
+As they leave the tunnel, the camera lingers on a painting of Mr. Tumnus and the lamppost, and the score plays a brief snippet of the Narnian lullaby that Tumnus played for Lucy.

-Peter Dinklage's prosthetics took 3 hours to apply.
+Peter Dinklage's prosthetics took three hours to apply.
 On his first day of filming, he also had to contend with being bitten by sand flies and falling into a river.
 Producer Mark Johnson joked that they were lucky that Dinklage returned after his first day.

 Work on the script began before The Chronicles of Narnia: The Lion, the Witch and the Wardrobe (2005) was released, with a projected release date of 2007.
 However, the producers' many concerns regarding the novel Prince Caspian (2nd Narnia book written, 4th in retroactive "chronological" order) caused delays.
 At one point they considered skipping Prince Caspian and moving on to the next book in the series, The Voyage of the Dawn Treader, likely because Caspian is more character-driven and less action-oriented then the high adventure of "Dawn Treader" or "The Lion, the Witch and the Wardrobe".
 On the other hand, leaving out Prince Caspian's book would have robbed him of his proper introduction, and his presence on the Dawn Treader would make no sense to an audience.
 A repeat of the late 1980s BBC television strategy was considered, wherein "Prince Caspian" and "Dawn Treader" would combined as two segments of the same feature film.
-Director Andrew Adamson found a way to have the film stand on its own by adding a grand scale castle battle to the storyline, to make this film more epic and action oriented (the book does not have a corresponding scene).
+Andrew Adamson found a way to have the film stand on its own by adding a grand scale castle battle to the storyline, to make this film more epic and action oriented (the book does not have a corresponding scene).
 In hindsight, Adamson regretted the decision to make this second trip to Narnia bigger and more overblown than the first.

 Nikabrik in this film is a descendant of Ginaarbrik from the previous film, and wears the family ring.
 This detail is not in the C.S.
 Lewis writings; it is a retcon by the filmmakers.
 They named Ginaarbrik (who had simply been "the Dwarf" in the book) and gave him the familial connection, after noting the similarities between the two dwarrow from different time periods.

-The enchantment used at the circle to conjure the White Witch is actually an old Lebanese song by a singer called Sabah; it translates into: "If it weren't for your eyes, we wouldn't have come, my oh my."
+The enchantment used at the circle to conjure the White Witch is actually an old Lebanese song by a singer called Sabah.
+It translates into: "If it weren't for your eyes, we wouldn't have come, my oh my."